The Making and Life of a Registered Nurse in the Era of COVID-19: Chapter Sixteen–My Nursing Stories

 Anybody want a shower?

-One thing that male nurses have to watch out is taking care of female patients.
-It is always a good idea to have a female co-worker in the room when you are providing their personal care, especially if you suspect that she has some issues.
+One thing that male nurses have to watch out for is taking care of female patients.
+It is always a good idea to have a female co-worker in the room when you are providing their care, especially if you suspect that she has some issues.
 This was true of this rather obese lady who wanted me to bathe her in the shower.
 I told her that my CNA would be happy to assist her.
 As a way of getting revenge, she then went and told the charge nurse that I was having sex with the female patient in the bed next to her.
 Well, it certainly was news to her roommate.
-Of course, it never went anywhere but you can never be too careful.
+Of course, it never went anywhere, but you can never be too careful.

 Can I have a float?